scalalandio/chimney/docs/docs/supported-transformations.md

     case class Source(a: String, b: Int)
     case class Target(a: String, b: Int = 0, c: Long = 0L)

-    implicit val cfg = TransformerConfig.default.enableDefaultValues
+    // all transformations derived in this scope will see these new flags (Scala 2-only syntax, see cookbook for Scala 3) implicit val cfg = TransformerConfig.default.enableDefaultValues

     (new Source("value", 512)).into[Target].disableDefaultValues.transform // compilation fails